Title

 The Rules and Regulations on Broadcast Messaging Service in the Philippines sets guidelines for telecom entities and content providers on the use of broadcast messaging, including consent requirements, opt-out options, and restrictions on timing and charges.
 Non-compliance may result in administrative and penal sanctions.

-All Public Telecom Entities and content providers operating within the Republic of the Philippines are required to adhere to the provisions of this circular.
+All Public Telecom Entities (PTEs) and content providers operating within the Republic of the Philippines.

-The circular covers commercial and promotional advertisements and surveys sent via Broadcast/Push messaging service.
+Commercial and promotional advertisements, and surveys sent via Broadcast/Push messaging service.

-Such messages shall be sent only to subscribers who have given prior consent or have specifically opted-in to receive the messages.
+They may be sent only to subscribers who have prior consent or have specifically opted-in to receive such messages.

-Broadcast/Push messaging shall not be sent between 9:00 PM to 7:00 AM, except for paid subscription services.
+It shall not be sent between 9:00 PM and 7:00 AM except on paid subscription services.

-Subscribers/recipients who do not reply shall be considered to have opted out, and the broadcast should be stopped or the subscriber may opt-out without being charged.
+They are considered to have opted out, and such broadcast should be stopped or subscribers may opt-out without being charged.

-They must include valid addresses or numbers to which recipients can send requests to cease broadcast messages, as well as commands or messages to opt-out.
+Valid addresses or numbers to which recipients can send requests to cease broadcast messages, and command/message to opt-out.

-Complainants may file complaints with the concerned PTE, which must act on complaints within 30 days.
-If dissatisfied, complainants may bring the matter to the National Telecommunications Commission.
+They may file or phone in complaints with the concerned PTE, which must act on all complaints within thirty (30) days from receipt.

-Violators may be subjected to appropriate administrative and penal sanctions in accordance with the law.
+The violator/respondent may face appropriate administrative and penal sanctions in accordance with law.

-The circular took effect fifteen (15) days after publication in a newspaper of general circulation and after furnishing three certified copies to the UP Law Center.
+Fifteen (15) days after publication in a newspaper of general circulation, and three (3) certified copies must be furnished to the UP Law Center.

 Analyze Cases Smarter, Faster